 Ultrasound waves can't pass through bones.
 So an ultrasound to check the brain can't be done after the bones of the skull (cranium) have grown together.
 Cranial ultrasound can be done on babies before the bones of the skull have grown together.
 Or it can be done on adults after the skull has been opened with surgery.
 In adults, the test may be done to see brain masses during brain surgery.

 Cranial ultrasound for babies

-Cranial ultrasound may also be done to evaluate a baby's large or increasing head size, detect infection in or around the brain (such as from encephalitis or meningitis), or screen for brain problems that are present from birth (such as congenital hydrocephalus ).
-See a picture of congenital hydrocephalus.
+Cranial ultrasound may also be done to check a baby's large or increasing head size.
+The test can also check for infection in or around the brain (such as from encephalitis or meningitis).
+Or it may check for brain problems that are present from birth (such as congenital hydrocephalus ).

 Cranial ultrasound for adults

 Cranial ultrasound may be done on an adult to help find a brain mass.
 Because the test can't be done after the skull bones have fused, it is only done after the skull has been opened during brain surgery.

 - As part of routine tests in premature babies.
 The test is used to find bleeding in the brain, such as intraventricular hemorrhage (IVH).

 - To look for any problems or to look for periventricular leukomalacia (PVL).

 - To screen for brain problems that may be present from birth.
 For example, it may look for congenital hydrocephalus.